Hermeian haloes: extreme objects with two interactions in the past: Introduction

-In a recent article \citet{Newton} explore and describe a new class of field haloes that passed through the haloes of both the Milky Way and the Andromeda Galaxy -- the so-called Hermeian haloes (named after Hermes, the Greek god of travellers).
-The authors have analyzed three high resolution zoom-in constrained simulations (unlike typical simulations, constrained simulations stem from a set of constraints that can be either redshift surveys or radial peculiar velocities) of the LG from HESTIA \citep{Libeskind2020} suite and found around one hundred such haloes in them.
-Hermeian haloes turned out to be interesting to investigate because of several features pointed in \citet{Newton}.
-First, due to increase in the dark matter concentration, some Hermeian haloes can be used for indirect searches of dark matter particles.
-Second, they are clustered along the line connecting the MW and M31 and if they host galaxies, these will have chemical signatures of their past interactions.
-This gives a hope to distinguish Hermeian galaxies from regular field dwarfs in observations of the real LG.
-Also, like backsplash haloes, most of Hermeians are receding from their second targets, so they may be considered as a possible explanation for galaxies with `strange' peculiar velocities, like NGC 3109 \citep{Banic:Zhao:2017,Banik:Haslbauer:Pawlowski:2021}.
-Hermeian galaxies in simulations analyzed by \citet{Newton} demonstrate exchange of gas and stars between the MW and M31.
-This indicates that such objects may facilitate the pollution of gas in galaxies with chemicals made in other galaxies.
-However, the first paper on Hermeian haloes \citep{Newton} did not answer many questions due to a lack of statistics, because only three LG analogues were considered.
+A recent study \cite{Newton} described a new class of field haloes that passed through the haloes of both the Milky Way (MW) and the Andromeda galaxy (M31) -- the so-called Hermeian haloes (named after Hermes, the Greek god of travellers).
+The authors have analyzed three high resolution zoom-in constrained simulations of the LG from the HESTIA \cite{Libeskind2020} suite.
+They found more than one hundred such haloes in them.
+Hermeian haloes have several distinctive properties that make them interesting to study \cite{Newton}.
+First, two episodes of interaction significantly increase the dark matter density in the centers of Hermeian haloes.
+This makes Hermeian haloes interesting for indirect searches of dark matter particles, since higher density leads to higher frequency of possible dark matter particle annihilation \cite{Gaskins:2016}.
+Second, they are clustered along the line connecting the MW and M31, and if they host galaxies, they will have chemical signatures of their past interactions.
+This could provide a method to distinguish Hermeian galaxies from regular field dwarfs in observations of the real LG.
+Also, like backsplash haloes, most of the Hermeians are receding from their second targets, so they may offer a possible explanation for galaxies with `strange' peculiar velocities, such as NGC 3109 \cite{Banic:Zhao:2017,Banik:Haslbauer:Pawlowski:2021}.
+Hermeian galaxies in the simulations analyzed by \cite{Newton} facilitate the exchange of gas and stars between the MW and M31.
+This indicates that such objects may pollute the gas in galaxies with chemical elements made in other galaxies.
+However, the limited statistics available in the first study of Hermeian haloes \cite{Newton} leaves many open questions about properties and origin of Hermeian haloes.